davidtos/JUring/README.md

 BenchMarkLibUring.readUsingFileChannelVirtualThreads  thrpt    5  1.078 ± 0.990  ops/ms
 ```
 The remote machine uses HDD and is connected with a Cat 5E cable to the machine running the benchmarks.
 The benchmarks were run
-using a maximum of 5 threads, using more threads opened to many file descriptors.
+using a maximum of 5 threads, using more threads opened too many file descriptors.

 ## Benchmark Methodology
 The benchmarks are conducted using JMH (Java Microbenchmark Harness) with the following parameters:

 - Each test performs 2300 operations per invocation
 - Tests using local files ran with 32 threads
-- Tests using remote files ran with 5 threads
+- Tests using remote files ran with 5 threads (Linux threw errors when using more threads to run the FileChannel and io_uring example)
 - Queue depth of 2500 for io_uring operations
 - Fixed read size of 4KB (4096 bytes)
 - Random offsets within files